VariantSync/Vatras/README.md

 ### Expected Output

+The demo will print a long terminal output of about 1250 lines.
+A copy of the expected output can be found in the [expected-output.txt](expected-output.txt).

 First, the demo prints unicode characters to terminal, as a test for you to see whether your terminal supports unicode.
 The first lines should look like this.

 ```
 It's dangerous to go alone!
 Take this unicode to see whether your terminal supports it:
   ₙ ₁ ₂ 𝕃 ℂ 𝔸 ⟦ ⟧ ⟨ ⟩ ❲❳
-... but now on to the demo.
+... but now on to the demo
 ```

 The actual demo will then print: